Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 Minecraft Bedrock Edition and Crossplay

-One of the biggest advantages of Minecraft Windows 10 (Bedrock Edition) is that it can be played on not just Windows 10, but also on Xbox, PS, Android, iOS, Nintendo Switch and even on VR platforms.
+One of the biggest advantages of Minecraft Windows 10 (Bedrock Edition) is that it can be played not just on Windows 10 but also on Xbox, PS, Android, iOS, Nintendo Switch, and even on VR platforms.

-This is the edition that brings literally everyone together and is thus its biggest selling point.
+This is the edition that brings literally everyone together and is, thus, its biggest selling point.

 What is Minecraft Pocket Edition?